Moyosadejacob/Telco_customer_churn/README.md

 ## Model Evaluation

 ## Model Deployment
-deployment will be done 'streamlit'
+deployment will be done on 'streamlit'